ebcsj/multiformat-validator/SECURITY.md

 ### Reporting Vulnerabilities

-If you find a security vulnerability, do NOT open a public GitHub issue.
-Please contact the author through GitHub private messaging.
+If you find a security vulnerability, please open a public GitHub issue or contact the author through GitHub private messaging.

 When reporting, please include:
 - Vulnerability description